MessiXiang/HMC5883-RK356x-driver/README.md

 you can change the i2c device from 5 to what you want.

 ### readGs.c
-The demo program which can print the mag data processed rom the hmc5883's register.
+The demo program which can print the mag data processed from the hmc5883's register.
 Using 15Hz, 001(1090Lsb/Gs)config.

 usage:
 ```bash